 Loans & Work-Study Options for MD Students

 Students seeking additional funds to cover medical school costs have several options in addition to scholarships.
-If you qualify for need-based aid, you are eligible for NYU Grossman School of Medicine institutional loans and can apply for on-campus employment through the federal work-study program.
-Low-interest federal loans are available to all students, regardless of financial need.
+If you qualify for need-based aid using the Free Application for Federal Student Aid® (FAFSA®) or College Scholarship Service (CSS) Profile, you are eligible for an NYU Grossman School of Medicine institutional Homan Loan.
+U.S. citizens and permanent residents can apply for on-campus employment through the federal work-study program.
+Low-interest federal Direct Loans are available to all U.S. citizens and permanent residents regardless of financial need.

 The Homan Loan allows students to borrow a loan without any interest accruing during medical school.
 Interest starts accruing at 4% three years after graduation, although students are not required to begin repayment until the fourth year.